marregui/crate-pocs/README.md

 # JDBC stress insert client

-**InsertValuesJDBCStressClient** is a JDBC, Java, client that connects to CrateDB using the stock Postgres JDBC driver (for your convenience a copy of the jar can be found in the ``libs`` folder) and sends random batched inserts at full speed, to populate a table (which must exist upfront, and be void of data):
+**StressInsertClient** is a JDBC, Java, client that connects to CrateDB using the stock Postgres JDBC driver (for your convenience a copy of the jar can be found in the ``libs`` folder) and sends random batched inserts at full speed, to populate a table (which must exist upfront, and be void of data):